Drone in yellow cedar with burned patterning

 g

 Below are some of the latest...many of these can also be seen on their respective flutes on the Custom Flutes page.
-As you can see, they go from the straightforward (eg. Owl and Dolphin) to the wonderful (eg. Swan-morphing-into-a-Dragon and Salmon leaping up a water rush).
+As you can see, they go from the straightforward (eg. Owl and Dolphin) to the exotic (eg. Swan-morphing-into-a-Dragon and Salmon leaping up a water rush) and then to the outlandish (see the Wolf/Bear/Eagle block!).
 There is also the option of head or whole-body, or part of the body (eg. feather).
-For a closer look, just click on the images below to open a new larger window.
+For a closer look, just click on each image on this page to open a new larger window.
 If you wish to see how I go about creating a life-carved block, then click here to go to relevant Workshop page.

 Flute blocks